About Us

 To be approved to market Climate Smart Wheat:

-• Sign the Early Adopter Climate Smart Wheat Pilot Program Contract
+• Sign the Early Adopter Climate Smart Wheat Pilot Program Contract (see Resources tab on top of page)

 • Soil sample results with carbon stock higher than relevant baseline